shelleywong/CSCI211-Course-Materials/guides/style.md

 ### Style Guide Overview

 Your program should be neatly organized, consistently indented, and have informative comments throughout.
 Avoid surprising or dangerous constructs that an average C++ programmer would find tricky or difficult to maintain.
-Refer to the [CSCI 211 Style Guide](https://docs.google.com/document/d/1ZPHlwQv9SmTB-gbYWcXqM_1tL3d5jyS02PZnAXpJgYI/edit?usp=sharing) for more details on each of these categories.
+Refer to the [Google Docs version of the CSCI 211 Style Guide](https://docs.google.com/document/d/1ZPHlwQv9SmTB-gbYWcXqM_1tL3d5jyS02PZnAXpJgYI/edit?usp=sharing) for more details on each of these categories.
 Things to focus on include:
 * [Variables](#variables)
 * [Classes](#classes)
 * [Functions](#functions)